LegumeFederation/cmap-js/README.md

 ```

 ```
-CMAP-JS IS SOFTWARE STILL IN DEVELOPMENT.
+OldCmap-JS IS SOFTWARE STILL IN DEVELOPMENT.
 FEATURES AND LAYOUT ARE SUBJECT TO CHANGE WITHOUT NOTICE.
 PLEASE LEAVE FEEDBACK WITH THE PROJECT IF YOU HAVE ANY REQUESTS FOR ADDED FEATURES OR INTERFACE CHANGES SO THAT THEY CAN BE CONSIDERED.